Deviled Eggs

 When my husband and I were first married, I remember being in his grandmother’s kitchen where the women gathered all the decorated Easter eggs that the children had picked up in their baskets.
 They quickly went to work peeling and slicing them for deviled eggs.
 I always thought that was a neat idea and a great way to use all those boiled eggs!

-Ingredients Needed to Make Deviled Eggs
+Ingredients to Make Deviled Eggs

 • large eggs, boiled and peeled